ucdavisdatalab/Spatial_SQL/README.md

 Non-spatial queries are queries that don't involve the geometry column (the spatial information) of our table.

 We'll start by investigating our *flowlines* data.
 The *flowlines* are linear features that carry water from one place to another.
-Some are nature features like rivers or streams, others are man-made like canals.
+Some are natural features like rivers or streams, others are human-made like canals.

 ### Let's look at the whole table: